MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

 ## Link work items to your commits

-As you develop your software, you can capture which commits support the completion of a work item, such as an Azure DevOps task or bugfix.
-In this way, your team can understand what work was done or how a bug was fixed through the audit trail of work items linked to your commits.
+As you develop your software, you can capture which commits support the completion of work items like Azure DevOps tasks or bug fixes.
+The audit trail of work items linked to commits lets your team understand how tasks and bugs were resolved.

 #### [Visual Studio 2019](#tab/visual-studio-2019)